nrrb/noaa-gsod-data-munging/README.md

 ===============

-Clone this repository and change directory into the `noaa_gsod` subfolder:
+Clone this repository:

 ```
 git clone https://github.com/tothebeat/chicago-snowfall.git
-cd chicago-snowfall/noaa_gsod
 ```

-This folder contains some shell scripts to help with downloading the data files from the NOAA FTP site.
+There are some shell scripts here to help with downloading the data files from the NOAA FTP site.

 ## Download and Extract Data